zuernerd/mec16xx-util/README.md

 Tested with the **MEC1641**.
 Should be compatible with other MEC16xx chips sharing a similar Flash controller architecture (e.g. MEC1632, MEC1633, MEC1663, MEC1618/MEC1618i, MEC1609/MEC1609i).

-> Since no datasheet was available for the MEC1641, all register information was reverse-engineered from the [MEC1632 datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/00001592B.pdf).
+> Since no datasheet was available for the MEC1641, all register information was taken from the [MEC1632 datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/00001592B.pdf).

 ### Typical flash sizes by model